John-Duria/Analyze-File-System-of-a-Linux-Image-using-Autopsy/README.md

 Step 24.
 This way, you can analyze all the other files and folders of your choice to get detailed information on them.

+Task 3.
+Validate the integrity of files using MD5 Hash.

 Step 25.
 Apart from examining the file system, you can also calculate the hashes of the files that you examine, which helps in validating the integrity of the evidence.
 In this lab, we will be calculating the MD5 hash of a file named SeatPlan.xls, which is located within /home/roger/Documents.

 ![image](https://github.com/user-attachments/assets/bc260064-db2c-487d-b55b-edb101ac0359)